ieb/timetables/README.md

     * simplejson 2.2.1 ''sudo easy_install simplejson''
     * icalendar ''sudo easy_install icalendar''

-## Map the web application into Apache.
+## Map the htdocs application into Apache.

 Edit config/config.txt to represent your installation.
 The value of base must be changed to match the path where you want the application to be hosted.
 It is used by both the Python code at generation stage and the Php code at application runtime.

 Include config/apache.config in an appropriate place, replacing __SOURCE__ with the appropriate path to your source code.
-It maps the /web into the HTTPD url space.
+It maps the /htdocs into the HTTPD url space.
 You may want to add other configuration statements to suite your environment.

-Look in web/php/config.php and check that the paths are ok, in particular the path of the python executable.
+Look in htdocs/php/config.php and check that the paths are ok, in particular the path of the python executable.

 ## Authentication

-Authentication is performed by Apache, which should protect web/php/login.php.
+Authentication is performed by Apache, which should protect htdocs/php/login.php.
 The default configuration uses Basic Auth and an password file.
 For a simple deployment you can use this approach.
 Follow the instructions in config/apache.config to set this up. (ie create a password file in config/passwords using htpasswd)

 ## Authorization